June 7, 2018

 Risser sign is one indicator that should be considered during the management of scoliosis.
 Risser 0 is the first Risser stage when ossification of the epiphyseal plate over the iliac crest has not yet begun.
 In simpler terms, new bone has not yet started forming at the top of the pelvis – indicating significant remaining growth.
 It can be concerning when scoliosis is diagnosed at Risser 0 as the risk of curve progression is greatest during this time of skeletal immaturity.

-When a child with a mild curve presents to an orthopedic surgeon at the Risser 0 stage, surgeons will often tend to recommend a wait and see approach.
+When a child with a mild curve presents to an orthopedic surgeon at the Risser 0 stage, surgeons will often tend to recommend a wait-and-see approach.
 We disagree with that protocol, and instead view an early diagnosis as an opportunity to use growth as a corrective factor (1) to improve the curvature and postural appearance.
-Parents need to learn as much as possible about scoliosis in order to make strategic decisions for optimal management.
+Parents need to learn as much as possible about scoliosis to be able to make strategic decisions for optimal management.

 To be upfront, there is some limited literature stating that very mild curves may resolve (2).
 However, with Cobb angles ≥20º this isn’t a likely scenario.
 It’s why we advocate being proactive and treating sooner rather than later.
-As Christa Lehnert-Schroth used to say, “no curve is too small to treat.”
+As Christa Lehnert-Schroth used to tell Dr. Marc, “no curve is too small to treat.”

 Let’s Break Things Down